August 30, 2013

-ColoNY, an installation at MoMA's PS1 by a77 Architecture, brings up questions about the way we live and the structures that support our lives.
+An installation at MoMA’s PS1 brings up questions about the structures in which we live.

 This summer in Long Island City, New York, people were living in the courtyard at MoMA PS1, in trailers, underneath a bridge made of scaffolding.
 They’ve built their own system for water and a bathroom, and grew their own produce in a hydroponic system – plants in water, accompanied by fish, to fertilize them.
 The colony is almost self-sufficient.

 The project is a brainchild of Gustavo Diéguez and Lucas Gilardi, the duo who make up a77 Architecture.
 With ColoNY, they bring up questions about the way we live, and the structures that support our lives.
 Their use of trailers relates back to ideas of nomadic lifestyles, temporary housing after natural disasters, and for the poor and transient.
 By installing ColoNY in a densely settled area, the architects remind us that nothing in cities is exempt from disasters that affect the rest of the world in these urbanizing and tech-dependent times.

 “In our previous projects like We Can Xalant, Nomadic Cultural Center or El Gran Aula, we tried to move the museum and cultural dynamics to the streets,” the architects responded to my queries in an email.
 “A reverse action happens with the ColoNY: the museum opens its doors to become livable.
 The museum becomes a house, hotel, community or neighborhood, a portion of city to think about the future of cities and the environment.”